sa-team-d/tax_kb/Ontology/KPI-Ontology.md

 ---

 ### `kpi:PerformanceParameter`

-A measurable parameter related to a specific aspect of building performance, such as temperature or energy usage, which is used in KPI calculations.
+A measurable parameter related to a specific KPIFormula.
 Performance parameters serve as inputs to the KPI formulas, providing the necessary data for computation.

    - **Attributes:**
      - `value` (float): The measured numerical value of the performance parameter.